LeonardoTheMutant/SRB2-Murder-Mystery/SRC/DEV_DOCS/MM_Func&Const_List.md

 ### Weapon configurations

-The constants for the configurations flag checks.
-Useful only with the `mm_wepconfig`'s CVAR value (Bitshift it to the right 2, 4 and 6 times)
+The constants for the configurations flag checks

 | Constant | Value | Description |
 | --- | --- | --- |